-Joel Hooks: Protractor is an end-to-end functional testing tool for your AngularJS applications.
-It'll do things like push buttons, enter input and otherwise drive your application, and then test the output that is produced from that input.
+00:01 Protractor is an end-to-end functional testing tool for your AngularJS applications.
+It'll do things like push buttons, enter input and otherwise drive your application and then test the output that is produced from that input.

-To get started with Protractor, make sure that you have node and the node package manager installed on your system.
-We'll install Protractor globally using the node package manager.
+00:27 To get started with protractor, make sure that you have Node and the Node Package Manager installed on your system.
+We'll install Protractor globally using the Node Package Manager.
 With Protractor installed, we also need to install Selenium WebDriver.

-Luckily for us, Protractor provides the WebDriver manager which makes this incredibly easy.
-Simply type WebDriver manager update into the terminal and you'll see that the Selenium standalone server as well as the chrome driver both now installed and ready to use on your system.
+00:39 Luckily for us, Protractor provides the WebDriver manager, which makes this incredibly easy.
+Simply type WebDrive manager update into the terminal and you'll see that the Selenium standalone server, as well as the Chrome driver both now installed and ready to use on your system.

-00:53 Now that we have Protractor and WebDriver installed, the next step is to configure Protractor to run our test.
-Inside of the test folder we have a very basic configuration.
-This configuration tells Protractor exactly two things, where are the tests and what's the URL we'll be serving the page from.
+00:53 Now that we have Protractor and WebDriver installed, the next step is to configure Protractor to run our tests.
+Inside of the test folder, we have a very basic configuration.
+This configuration tells Protractor exactly two things -- where are the tests, and what's the URL we'll be serving the page from?

 01:08 In this case, we're telling Protractor to look in the E2E directory and all of its subfolders and grab anything with .spec.js as the file name.
-Our application is running on localhost port 3333, so we're going to tell Protractor that this is the base URL that we want to use.
+Our application is running on local host, port 3333, so we're going to tell Protractor that this is the base URL that we want to use.

-I'm using the very handy HTTPster library, which serves any folder on your hard drive on localhost 3333.
+02:39 I'm using the very handy Httpster library, which serves any folder on your hard drive on local host 3333.
 You can use whatever you want.
 Be sure to update your configuration if you change this or you're serving from a different port.

 02:52 And you'll notice that we have a failure.
 This is actually a good thing.